 The first step, named query in Figure 4.1, is querying for Sentinel-2 images matching the target date range and the maximum allowed cloud cover.
-The output is all the Sentinel-2 IDs (S2IDs) which match our target parameters.
+The output is all the Sentinel-2 IDs (S2IDs) matching our target parameters.
+The processor will then proceed to download the relevant images (all the 10m bands, namelyB02, B03, B04 and B08) and convert them to tiff format.